NinevaStudios/nineva-docs/docs/ue-plugins/deep-link-unreal.md

 ![](images/deep-link/deep-link-settings.png)

+?> Note: you have to enable deep linking for iOS manually in the project settings.

 ## Verify ownership of the domains

 Both iOS and Android require domain ownership verification for your application to be allowed to handle the specified URL's.